Overview of DeFi Security Challenges and Best Practices to Overcome Them

 Decentralized finance will continue gaining wider traction and piquing the interest of many more individuals and businesses worldwide.
 However, to be here to stay, the entire DeFi landscape needs to evolve further and become more secure so that it can ensure the greatest level of protection for users’ funds.

-We at PixelPlex are proud that we are doing our best to contribute to the development of a secure web3 space, and helping our clients enhance trust in their DeFi projects, by providing professional smart contract audit services.
+We at PixelPlex are proud that we are doing our best to contribute to the development of a secure web3 space, and helping our clients enhance trust in their DeFi projects, by providing professional DAO development and smart contract audit services.

 Our experts leverage industry best practices, techniques, tools, and standards, cover multiple domains and use cases, comply with all industry standards, and work with EVM-compatible and substrate-based blockchains along with other popular protocols to deliver a stellar result and enable you to reach your business goals.